raikrahul/42/Lesson 2 -SeeFalseSharing.md

 ```
 ***Quiz***

 What output difference is VISIBLE now?
 What pattern can one infer?
 What happens if you read all the numbers aloud?
-Can you read out aloud all the numbers as they soon as they occur on the terminal?
+Can you read out aloud all the numbers as soon as they occur on the terminal?

 ## Summary